WrylyRiley/whitespace-demo/readme.md

 # Whitespace

-## Project Code
+## Project Code and instructions
 This codes pushes ASCII numbers to the heap with associated addresses, then loops through the heap constructing the string and outputting it to the terminal

+navigate to [Whitelips](http://vii5ard.github.io/whitespace/), the only whitespace IDE I could find, copy and paste the code, and click run.
 ```